 Near the riverbank, a web-footed hunter comes out of its den.
 It paddles its powerful front feet.
 It zips through the water, hunting food.

-This platypus dives down into the water.
+This platypus dives underwater.

-Platypuses live in burrows.
+Platypuses nurse their young in burrows.

-Platypus eggs are small.
+Platypus eggs are the size of marbles.